Lyapounov Functions of closed Cone Fields: from Conley Theory to Time Functions

 We consider a closed cone field $\mC$.
 A compact set $Y\subset M$ is called { \it asymptotically stable} if, for each neighborhood $U$ of $Y$, there exists a neighborhood $V\subset U$ of $Y$ such that $\mJ^+_{\mC}(V)\subset U$ and if each forward complete causal curve starting in $V$ converges to $Y$ (which means that the distance to $Y$ converges to zero).
 If $Y=\{y\}$ is a point, then this requires that $y$ be singular (or degenerate).

-We can recover in our setting the following restatement of several known results on converse Lyapounov theory for differential inclusions, see \cite{CLS} for the case where $Y$ is a singular point, and \cite{ST,ST2} for the general case.
-Our setting in terms of cone fields is parametrization-invariant, in contrast to the formulation in terms of differential inclusions used in these papers.
+We can recover in our setting the following restatements of several known results on converse Lyapounov theory for differential inclusions, see \cite{CLS} for the case where $Y$ is a singular point, and \cite{ST,ST2} for the general case.
+Our setting in terms of cone fields is parametrization-invariant, in contrast to the formulation in terms of differential inclusions used in the papers mentioned before.
 Since both properties of being asymptotically stable and of admitting a Lyapounov function are parametrization invariant, these settings are equivalent.
-Note that our sign convention for Lyapounov functions is non standard: they increase along orbits.
+Note that our sign convention for Lyapounov functions is non standard: They increase along orbits.

 \begin{prop} Let $Y\subset M$ be a compact set and let $\mC$ be a closed cone field which is non degenerate in a neighborhood of $Y$.
-The following properties are equivalent: \begin{enumerate} \item $Y$ is asymptotically stable. \item $\mJ_{\mC}^+(Y)=Y$ and there exists a neighborhood $U$ of $Y$ such that each backward complete causal curve $\gamma$ contained in $U$ is contained in $Y$. \item $\mF_{\mC}^+(Y)=Y$ and there exists a neighborhood $U$ of $Y$ such that $\mR_{\mC}\cap U\subset Y$. \item There exists a smooth Lyapounov function $\tau$ which is non positive, null on $Y$, and regular on $U-Y$, where $U$ is a neighborhood of $Y$. \end{enumerate} \end{prop}
+The following properties are equivalent: \begin{enumerate} \item $Y$ is asymptotically stable. \item $\mJ_{\mC}^+(Y)=Y$ and there exists a neighborhood $U$ of $Y$ such that each backward complete causal curve $\gamma$ contained in $U$ is contained in $Y$. \item $\mF_{\mC}^+(Y)=Y$ and there exists a compact neighborhood $U$ of $Y$ such that $\mR_{\mC}\cap U\subset Y$. \item There exists a Lyapounov function $\tau$ which is null on $Y$, regular on $U-Y$, and negative on $U-Y$, where $U$ is a neighborhood of $Y$. \end{enumerate} \end{prop}